FrancescoAlosa/francescoalosa.github.io/_pages/cv.md

 Conferences and Other Activities
 ======

-- Public Economics PhD workshop - University of Helsinki June 2022
+- Public Economics PhD workshop - University of Helsinki, June 2022
-- Visitor at the Uppsala Center for Fiscal Studies - Uppsala University May 2022
+- Visitor at the Uppsala Center for Fiscal Studies - Uppsala University, May 2022
-- ZEW Public Finance Conference 2022 - University of Mannheim May 2022
+- ZEW Public Finance Conference 2022 - University of Mannheim, May 2022
-- UCFS Workshop - Uppsala Center for Fiscal Studies March 2022
+- UCFS Workshop - Uppsala Center for Fiscal Studies, March 2022
-- Warwick Economics PhD Conference - University of Warwick June 2021
+- Warwick Economics PhD (online) Conference, June 2021

 Skills
 ======